rafalp/Misago/README.md

 Contributing
 ------------

 Misago is open source project.
-You are free to submit pull requests against master branch, and use issues system to report bugs, propose improvements and new features.
+You are free to submit pull requests against master branch, but I request all interested in contributing to project to register on project forums and participate in [development discussion](http://misago-project.org/category/development-discussion-17/).

 Finally, you can participate in discussion on [project forums](http://misago-project.org).
 Your feedback means much for project, don't keep it to yourself!